 Day 1- Jal Mahal, Local markets and shopping; introduction to 4 days Jaipur solo trip

-JAL MAHAL also called the Water Palace is located around the famous Kanak Vrindavan park.
+The Water Palace (another name for Jal Mahal) is around the famous Kanak Vrindavan park.
 It is a palace situated in the middle of the Man Sagar Lake.
-It is built in the Rajput style of architecture.
-The palace is a five-story building of which four floors are immersed in the water.
-It is built from red sandstone.
+The Rajput style of architecture influences the building.

-Among the visitors, it has always been the topic of admiration and wonder, some call it haunted, some say that it is submerged due to a curse.
-But the secret of the palace is hidden in it and the history.
+Among the visitors, it has always been the topic of admiration and wonder, some call it haunted, some say that the condition of the palace is due to a curse.
+However, the history of the palace hides its secret.

 Jaipur being heaven for the shopaholics has a lot of markets-

 - Kishanpole Bazaar – For Textiles

 - Bapu Bazaar – For All Jaipuri Items

 - MI road – For Pottery